timhaintz/timhaintz.github.io/_drafts/draft-post.md

 date: 2018-06-14
 ---
 ## Windows Update Settings - Group Policy or Registry
-If Windows Update is managed by Group Policy, it is good to be able to confirm that the Group Policy setting is applied correctly.
+If Windows Update is managed by Group Policy, it is nice to be able to confirm that the Group Policy setting is applied correctly.
+The below registry key is created by Group Policy for Windows Update.

 ### PowerShell Code Block - Windows Update Registry Key
 ```PowerShell